Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Introduction

 The remainder of this article is organized as follows.
-In Section \ref{sec:gcmd}, we present the Gaussian copula model with nonignorable missing data and information on marginal distributions.
+In Section \ref{sec:gcmd}, we present the Gaussian copula model for nonignorable missing data which leverages information on marginal distributions.
 Here we present two theoretical results, namely (i) that fully specified marginal distributions provide posterior consistency of the copula correlation in the presence of nonignorable missingness, and (ii) a derivation that the Gaussian copula implies a version of the AN missingness mechanism.
-In Section \ref{auxapprox}, we modify the copula model and develop imputation strategies for settings where the auxiliary marginal information constitutes a specified set of marginal quantiles.
+In Section \ref{auxapprox}, we modify the copula model and develop imputation strategies for settings where the auxiliary marginal information constitutes an incomplete set of marginal quantiles.
 Here we present our main theorem: under the AN missingness mechanism, this limited auxiliary information still allows consistent estimation of the copula correlation.
 In Section \ref{sec:sims}, we present simulations studying the effect of differing amounts of auxiliary quantiles and repeated sampling properties of multiple imputation inferences with the model.
-In Section \ref{realdat}, we present the analysis of the North Carolina lead exposure data.
+In Section \ref{sec:realdat}, we present the analysis of the North Carolina lead exposure data.
 In Section \ref{sec:concl}, we summarize and suggest research directions.
+Supplementary material includes proofs of all theorems and additional results from simulations and the North Carolina data analysis.
 Codes for all analyses are available at \href{https://github.com/jfeldman396/EHQL-Impute}{https://github.com/jfeldman396/EHQL-Impute}.